Virginia-Tech-Helmet-Lab/fall-detection-data-handler/MULTI_USER_IMPLEMENTATION.md

 ### Functional Metrics
 - [x] Users can be created and assigned roles ✅ (Phase 1 Complete)
 - [x] Projects can be created and videos assigned ✅ (Phase 2 Complete)
-- [ ] Annotators can complete their assigned videos
+- [x] Annotators can complete their assigned videos ✅ (Phase 3 Complete)
-- [ ] Reviewers can approve/reject annotations
+- [x] Reviewers can approve/reject annotations ✅ (Phase 4 Complete)
-- [ ] Data can be exported in ML-ready formats
+- [ ] Data can be exported in ML-ready formats (Phase 5 - Export already exists, needs multi-user enhancements)

 ### Performance Metrics
 - [ ] Page load times < 2 seconds